GPDs of the nucleons and elastic scattering at high energies

-Recently, there were many different proposals for the $t $ dependence of GPDs.
-We introduced a simple form for this $t $-dependence~\cite{ST-PRDGPD} based on the original Gaussian form corresponding to that of the wave function of the hadron.
-It satisfies the conditions of non-factorization, introduced by Radyushkin, and the Burkhardt condition on the power of $(1-x)^n $ in the exponential form of the $t $-dependence.
-With this simple form we obtained a good description of the proton electromagnetic Sachs form factors.
+Let us modify the original Gaussian ansatz in order to incorporate the observations of \cite{R98} and \cite{Burk04} and choose the $t$-dependence of GPDs in the form \ba {\cal{H}}^{q} (x,t) \ = q(x) \ exp [ a_{+} \ \frac{(1-x)^2}{x^{m} } \ t ]. \ea The value of the parameter $m=0.4$ is fixed by the low $t$ experimental data while the free parameters $a_{\pm}$ ($a_{+} $ - for ${\cal{H}}$ and $a_{-} $ - for ${\cal{E}}$) were chosen to reproduce the experimental data in the whole $t$ region.
+Indeed, large $t$ behavior corresponds to $x \sim 1$ in (10), (11), where the dependence on $m$ is weak.

+The function $q(x)$ was chosen at the same scale $\mu^2=1$ as in \cite{R04}, which is based on the MRST2002 global fit \cite{MRST02}.
+In all our calculations we restrict ourselves, as in other quoted work, to the contributions of $u$ and $d$ quarks.

+Hence, we have \ba u(x) = 0.262 x^{-0.69}(1-x)^{3.50}(1+3.83x^{0.5}+37.65x), \ea \ba d(x) = 0.061 x^{-0.65}(1-x)^{4.03}(1+49.05x^{0.5}+8.65x). \ea With this simple form we obtained a good description of the proton electromagnetic Sachs form factors.
 Using the isotopic invariance we obtained good descriptions of the neutron Sachs form factors without changing any parameters \cite{ST-PRDGPD}.